Caring for Succulents in Winter

-Just like the snowbirds that winter in warmer climates, your succulents need to escape the cold too.
+Just like the snowbirds that spend the winter in warmer climates, your succulents need to escape the cold too.
 If you live in a region where temperatures drop near freezing, you definitely need to keep those little plants warm and give them a comfy environment to wait out the frigid months.

 Remember, not all succulents are hardy like cacti.
 Many of the popular succulent varieties retain water in their leaves and stems, making them quite susceptible to cold.
 In this article, you will learn how to protect your precious succulents from winter’s chill, keeping them healthy and happy until warmer weather arrives.